Saturday, October 6th, 2018 10 a.m. - 6 p.m.

 The City of Norcross is pleased to present the following events to celebrate the holiday season:

 Christmas Tree Lighting: Join us for the traditional lighting of the Christmas tree in Thrasher Park and enjoy music from Norcross United Methodist Church.
 The City of Norcross will once again be honored to have Norcross resident Steven Howington officially light the Christmas tree.
 For over 30 years, Howington who has Down Syndrome, has lit the City of Norcross’ Christmas tree.
 Santa will be busy checking his list in his workshop in the park and will be available for photos with all the good little boys and girls.
-Enjoy free hot cocoa and cookies (while supplies last) courtesy of the Norcross Masonic Lodge and the Norcross Lions Club, and Chase’s Grille & Wingery will be handing out free samples of soup.
-“How the Grinch Stole Christmas” will be playing on the big screen while you wait in line to meet Santa.
-A local group of Disney princess performers will also be on hand to add to the Christmas magic.
+Enjoy free hot cocoa and cookies (while supplies last) courtesy of the Norcross Masonic Lodge and the Norcross Lions Club, and s'mores courtesy of the City of Norcross.
+“Polar Express” will be playing on the big screen while you wait in line to meet Santa.
+A local group of Disney princess performers as well as the one, the only, The Grinch will also be on hand to add to the Christmas magic.
 They will be available for photos and to visit with families during the event.
-Join in on the awe and excitement on December 1 at 5:30 p.m. in Thrasher Park.
+Join in on the awe and excitement on December 7 at 5:30 p.m. in Thrasher Park.

-Holiday First Friday Concert with Deb Bowman & the Big Love Band: Friday Concert Series brings back one of our favorites, Deb Bowman & the Big Love Band in A Holiday Cabaret on December 1.
+Holiday First Friday Concert with Joe Gransden: Friday Concert Series brings you a special holiday performance by Joe Gransden on December 7.
 The concert is in the Ballroom of the Norcross Cultural Arts Center from 7 p.m. – 9 p.m. with doors opening at 6:30 p.m.
 The performance is free, but seating is limited.
 Make your reservation by calling 678-421-2048.
 Enjoy food and drinks with the show.

 Historic Tour of Homes: The Historic Norcross Holiday Tour of Homes will feature five homes all dressed up for the Christmas season.
 Tours will be held from 10 a.m. to 5 p.m.
 Dec.
 2. Candelight tours will take place from 6 to 9 p.m.The homes include the Doherty cottage, sponsored by Norcross First United Methodist Church; the Gordon House, sponsored by Bank of North Georgia; the Louise Ivy House, sponsored by Cardinal Lake Pottery and Chalk It Up Norcross; the Oakes House, sponsored by Explore Gwinnett; and the Schendzelos House, sponsored by the Norcross Development Authority.
 The historic downtown Rectory, an additional stop on the tour, will showcase an artisan gift market featuring works by local and regional crafters and exhibitors.
 The Rectory, built in the early 1900s, sits on a hill across the street from Norcross City Hall, where tour visitors will get their wristbands.
 Tickets are $30 and can be purchased online at www.freshtix.com.